Draconizations/malachite/docs/alpine/x-frame.md

     Frames get initialized per element, *not* per name.
 Meaning each time an element with `x-frame` appears on the screen, that element will be initialized.
 In the future, it will be possible to configure default behavior per-name using the [Config API](../../api/config).

 ## `x-frame:name`
 All `x-frame` directives reference the [unnamed frame](../../general/frames#unnamed-frame) by default.
-To use a different frame, you can specify a name by adding a colon and the name of the frame.
+To use a different frame, pass its name as the value.
 ```html
 <div x-frame:menu="'Inventory Menu'">
 </div>